Student Run Credit Union Program

 Student Run Credit Union Branch Locations

 We currently operate 28 student credit union branches.
-Each branch operates once a week unless the school has a snow day, testing or other event.
+Each branch operates once a week unless the school has a snow day, testing or another event.
 Below is a list of our student run branch locations.
-We have also included the partner school and the day of the week that credit union operates.
+We have also included the partner school and the day of the week that the credit union operates.

 Participating Elementary Schools